openpodcast/spotify-connector/README.md

 Before you can use the library, you must extract your Spotify credentials from the dashboard;
 they are **not** exposed through your Spotify settings.

-You can use our [web-extension](https://github.com/openpodcast/web-extension) for that or [take a look at the code](https://github.com/openpodcast/web-extension/blob/7ce0865d22bea34fcfc53eec06b25cd076aa8034/src/openpodcast.js) to see how to do it manually.
+You can use our [web extension](https://github.com/openpodcast/web-extension) for that or [take a look at the code](https://github.com/openpodcast/web-extension/blob/7ce0865d22bea34fcfc53eec06b25cd076aa8034/src/openpodcast.js) to see how to do it manually.